Doxuno

 TAX COMPLIANCE AND STATUTORY REQUIREMENTS

-Section 455 Corporation Tax Act 2010: The Director acknowledges that if the Loan (or any part thereof) remains outstanding at the end of the Company's accounting period, the Company shall be liable to pay corporation tax at the rate of 33.75% on the outstanding balance under s.455 CTA 2010.
+Section 455 Corporation Tax Act 2010: The Director acknowledges that if the Loan (or any part thereof) remains outstanding at the end of the Company's accounting period, the Company shall be liable to pay corporation tax on the outstanding balance at the rate of 35.75% under s.455 CTA 2010 (the rate applicable to a loan with this Loan Date — 33.75% for loans advanced before 6 April 2026, increased to 35.75% for loans advanced on or after that date by the November 2025 Budget, in line with the dividend upper-rate increase).
 This tax is repayable by HMRC to the Company when the Loan is repaid by the Director, subject to the relief provisions of s.458 CTA 2010.

-The Director agrees to use reasonable endeavours to repay the Loan within nine months of the Company's accounting reference date in order to avoid the imposition of s.455 tax.
+The Director agrees to use reasonable endeavours to repay the Loan within nine months and one day of the Company's accounting reference date in order to avoid the imposition of s.455 tax.

-Beneficial Loan Interest: The parties acknowledge that if the Loan is interest-free or carries interest below the HMRC official rate (currently 2.25% per annum), the difference between the interest charged and the interest at the HMRC official rate constitutes a taxable benefit in kind under ITEPA 2003 and the Income Tax (Benefits and Expenses) Regulations.
+Beneficial Loan Interest: The parties acknowledge that if the Loan is interest-free or carries interest below the HMRC Official Rate of Interest (currently 3.75% per annum — 3.75% for tax years 2025/26 and 2026/27, reviewed quarterly by HMRC on 6 April, 6 July, 6 October and 6 January since April 2025), the difference between the interest charged and the interest at the HMRC Official Rate of Interest constitutes a taxable benefit in kind under Part 3 Chapter 7 ITEPA 2003 and the Income Tax (Benefits and Expenses) Regulations, where the aggregate value of qualifying loans exceeds £10,000 at any point in the tax year.

-P11D Reporting: The Company shall report the benefit of the Loan on the Director's P11D form for each tax year in which the Loan is outstanding.
-The Company shall be liable to pay Class 1A National Insurance contributions on the reported benefit.
+P11D Reporting: The Company shall report the benefit of the Loan on the Director's P11D form for each tax year in which the Loan is outstanding (using either the "averaging" or "precise" method of calculation under ITEPA 2003).
+The Company shall be liable to pay Class 1A National Insurance contributions on the reported benefit at the prevailing rate.

 Shareholder Approval (ss.197-200 CA 2006): The parties confirm that the Company's members have approved this loan by ordinary resolution, as required under section 197 of the Companies Act 2006 (loans to directors exceeding £10,000) and, where applicable, section 200 (loans to persons connected with directors, threshold £50,000).
 A memorandum setting out the matters listed in section 197(4) has been made available to members at the Company's registered office for the prescribed period (or, in the case of a written resolution, sent with the resolution).
 A copy of the resolution is retained in the Company's statutory records.
 The parties acknowledge the civil consequences of contravention under section 213 CA 2006 (transaction voidable; directors liable to account and indemnify) and the criminal penalty under section 197(2) where applicable.